RPA server GUI upgrade or repair

 -

-Explanation: The failure occurs because the installation process installs .NET Core 6 in C:\Program Files\dotnet.
+Explanation: The failure occurs because the process installs .NET Core 6 in C:\Program Files\dotnet.
 However, if the PATH environment variable has an entry for C:\Program Files (x86)\dotnet before the correct path, the system cannot find the installed .NET Core version.
 This conflict may occur on virtual machines (VMs) that come with .NET already installed in the wrong location and architecture (x86/x64).

 -